DOI-ONRR/blog-nrrd/src/pages/Publishing-Federal-Sales-Data/index.md

 ## User testing
 We used design studios to identify problems and agree on solutions.
 User testing helped us find usability issues and incorporate user feedback into the final product.

 We recruited participants outside of the design studio team for user interviews.
 These participants were unaware of the OIG recommendation.
 They were also unfamiliar with internal processes related to this data.
 We limited our participants to U.S. Department of Interior (DOI) employees because this dataset was a new and unfinalized.
-We wanted to recruit people that used ONRR data but do not produce ONRR datasets.
+We recruited DOI employees that used ONRR data but do not produce ONRR datasets.

 ### Round 1
 This round included usability testing for prototypes of the download data and query pages.
 The ODDD team held a total of 13 user interviews with each lasting about 45 minutes.
 The participants provided valuable information, including 32 recommendations for improvement.
 An example of a recommendation for the query tool was to switch position of Sales Value and Sales Volume columns.
 This change would make the dataset reflect the ONRR 2014 form.
 An example of a recommendation for the download data page was to clarify the equation.
 This change would help users understand the progression of how reporters calculate royalties.
 ODDD implemented several of these recommendations immediately to improve the product.